Regional Investigation Officer (Nairobi, Kenya)

 • Perform other relevant tasks as per directions from Head of the Investigation Unit, Regional Investigations Manager, or other designates.

-Experience Requirements
+Required Experience

 • Typically 10 years of progressively experience in conducting investigations, preferably within humanitarian, international, or compliance-driven environments (including private sector), preferably, but not limited to, internal misconduct and wrongdoing by employees, suppliers and partner organizations.